 Before you think deprivation and hunger is a good way to diet, remember, it can lead to bad choices.
 There’s no reason to walk around feeling hungry all the time, and deprive of things you want.
 Instead, I feed our clients at NutriFit with generous amounts of fiber-packed fruits and vegetables, whole grains that create a sense of fullness, and small amounts of “nutritiously delicious” healthy desserts that we make with real ingredients (like chocolate)!

-Remember these tips and dieting will no longer be a bad word in your vocabulary!
+Remember these tips and tricks and dieting will no longer be a bad word in your vocabulary!